California has just landed the best offensive player on the nation's best high school baseball team.

 Beyond even that, he had a 1.31 ERA in 11 relief innings, with 16.0 innings pitched, with 17 strikeouts to eight walks and a .119 batting average against, trailing only Oregon State's top 2016 signee Grant Gambrell as Buchanan's best man on the mound.
 Gambrell, arguably, was Selma's only competition for the OPOY honors, hitting .363 with nine doubles, five home runs and 35 RBIs.

 With all of that offense, though, it's easy to overlook Selma's defensive prowess.
-While he looks like a prototypical first baseman, he profiles his range, arm and defensive tools are going to play very well at third.
+While he looks like a prototypical first baseman, his range, arm and defensive tools are going to play very well at third.

 Another number that should open some eyes?
 His 3.93 GPA.

 The official visit that sealed the deal for Selma started with dinner and a Friday night Giants game, and was followed by Saturday player-run batting practice (the Bears officially begin fall ball on Oct.
 7).
 Selma had already been on an unofficial visit to Berkeley during the summer, right after the Bears offered, so he'd seen almost all of what there was to see.